ppy/osu-wiki/news/2019-05-31-new-featured-artist-james-landino.md

 [**Hide And Seek**](https://osu.ppy.sh/s/972932) by [Mirash](https://osu.ppy.sh/users/2841009) featuring [RLC](https://osu.ppy.sh/users/1047883)

 But don't take this to mean that all the new tracks have already been mapped - there's still **three** more left for the intrepid to conquer, with quests for a full pack likely soon to come for those esteemed members of the [Mappers' Guild](https://mappersguild.com/).
+Interested in joining?
+Check out the link and find out how to join - there's a ton of benefits, and anyone can become a member if they meet the requirements!

 Here's a sneak musical peek of all six: